Indigenous futurisms: Virtual reality

-Influence on Chicana artists

-Ritualistic mask used by indigenous peoples.

-Amparo Chi

-Chicana artist Amparo Chi drew inspiration from murals by Chicano artists around the Los Angeles, where she was raised.
-Her work, Semillas de la Vida, depicts the culture as it has been passed down from ancestors to the present.
-All three people presented in the painting are women.
-One, who is the ancestor, is dressed very colorfully with a head and filled with vibrant feathers.
-The second woman is older and appears to be the grandmother of the last, and youngest girl.
-The grandmother and her granddaughters' hair is connected and seems to be significant as she passes down the culture and history or her heritage.

-Andrea Ramirez

-Mural pertaining to the Mexican Revolution.

-Andrea Ramirez's artwork, Arbol de la Pura Vida, captures a family tree of sorts that centers around women.
-She developed her skills in her community with influence from her family that is Mexican and Costa Rican.

-There are many pieces in her work that are inspired by Otomi and Nahua traditions.
-The Otomi are indigenous people that inhabited the central plateau of Mexico.
-These people are very close-knit, especially with the bonds made between families or godparents.
-The Nahua are indigenous peoples that had occupied central Mexico.
-Ramirez's work, Arbol de la Pura Vida, emphasizes strong familial connections that persist across generations.

 Related movements

-The term Indigenous futurism, which has been called Indigenous futurisms since 2012, was coined by Grace Dillon, professor in the Indigenous Nations Studies Program at Portland State University.
+The term Indigenous futurism, which has been called Indigenous futurisms since 2012, was used by Grace Dillon, a Portland State University professor of Indigenous Nations Studies.
 The term was inspired by Afrofuturism and Africanfuturism, all of which encapsulate multiple modes of art; from literature to visual arts, fashion, and music.
 One example of Indigenous futurism in media is Rabbit Chase, a graphic novel written by Elizabeth LaPensée and illustrated by KC Oster, which follows an Anishinaabe non-binary youth in a story inspired by Alice in Wonderland.

 Indigenous futurisms are also connected to Chicanafuturism and Latinofuturism, "a spectrum of speculative aesthetics produced by U.S. Latin@s, including Chican@s, Puerto Ricans, Dominican Americans, Cuban Americans, and other Latin American immigrant populations.
 It also includes innovative cultural productions stemming from the hybrid and fluid borderlands spaces, including the U.S.-Mexico border."

 Criticism

-Indigenous futurisms, as a term, has received mixed feedback among Indigenous Brazilian musicians.
+Indigenous Futurisms, as a term, has received mixed feedback among Indigenous Brazilian musicians.
 Many Indigenous artists do not embrace this concept because they view preserving culture to be much more important than thinking about the future.
 For example, Indigenous rapper Kunumi MC, disagrees with the term, arguing that it is a white man's term unreflective of Indigenous people, saying: “We, native Indigenous people living in tribes, don't think about the future,” he says.
 “The white man has a vision of progress, not us.
 Our progress is to preserve our culture ... to live in the present, I have to remember my past.”